sumcoinlabs/nn17/doc/init.md

 All three configurations assume several paths that might need to be adjusted.

 Binary:              `/usr/bin/sumcoind`
-Configuration file:  `/etc/peercoin/peercoin.conf`
+Configuration file:  `/etc/sumcoin/sumcoin.conf`
 Data directory:      `/var/lib/sumcoind`
 PID file:            `/var/run/sumcoind/sumcoind.pid` (OpenRC and Upstart) or `/var/lib/sumcoind/sumcoind.pid` (systemd)
 Lock file:           `/var/lock/subsys/sumcoind` (CentOS)

-The configuration file, PID directory (if applicable) and data directory should all be owned by the peercoin user and group.
-It is advised for security reasons to make the configuration file and data directory only readable by the peercoin user and group.
-Access to peercoin-cli and other sumcoind rpc clients can then be controlled by group membership.
+The configuration file, PID directory (if applicable) and data directory should all be owned by the sumcoin user and group.
+It is advised for security reasons to make the configuration file and data directory only readable by the sumcoin user and group.
+Access to sumcoin-cli and other sumcoind rpc clients can then be controlled by group membership.

 ### Mac OS X

 Binary:              `/usr/local/bin/sumcoind`
-Configuration file:  `~/Library/Application Support/Sumcoin/peercoin.conf`
+Configuration file:  `~/Library/Application Support/Sumcoin/sumcoin.conf`
 Data directory:      `~/Library/Application Support/Sumcoin`
 Lock file:           `~/Library/Application Support/Sumcoin/.lock`